DefectiveCube/FlightDataAnalyzer/README.md

 # XPlaneGen

 ## Purpose
-The main purpose of this project is to convert flight data files (currently CSV files) into a Flight Data Replay (FDR) file for XPlane to utilize.
+The purpose of this project is to store flight data in a structured binary format, instead of text-based formats.

-## Process
+## Processing
+__Status__: Alpha

-Compute-bound processes are speed-up by converting textual data from source files into an intermediate binary form.
-Additional, queries against data (see XPlaneQuery) are due to this action.
+Compute-bound processes are sped-up by converting textual data from source files into an intermediate binary form.
+Flight data is typically not structured in an efficient manner, relegating any analysis to inefficient linear searches.
+Significant lookup speeds are attained due to efficient structuring.
+Additional, LINQ queries (see XPlaneQuery) are made possible due to this action as processed data is strongly-typed.

+## XPlane Flight Data Recorder
+__Status__: Design

+Processed data can be converted into a FDR file (a CSV file) for XPlane to playback.

 ## XPlaneQuery
 __Status__: Experimental

-This module allows for analysis of data
+This module allows for analysis of data by using LINQ expressions.

-- Selection (e.g. "where Speed > 0")
+## ExParse
+__Status__: Experimental/Design

+A lightweight expression parsing library used for converting string inputs into lambda expressions.
+These expressions are used to provide enhanced conversions for datapoints (e.g. converting a processed datapoint into an XPlane FDR datapoint).
+Current design is only for a very small subset of syntax (e.g. no method invocation, and readonly access).

 ## Limitations
-Currently, only one format is supported.
+Currently, only one specific format is supported.